For showtimes, click here.

 “She's so good as a comedienne that it was easy for her.
 That's why she didn't want to do comedy that much – it was too easy for her.”

-What’s Up Doc? became Bogdanovich’s highest grossing movies, and it broke the 30-year house record at Radio City Music Hall.
+What’s Up Doc? became one of Bogdanovich’s highest grossing movies, and it broke the 30-year house record at Radio City Music Hall.

 1. A big star was a big inspiration.